Kentucky: Education

 The state's sixteen public two-year colleges have been governed by the Kentucky Community and Technical College System since the passage of the Postsecondary Education Improvement Act of 1997, commonly referred to as House Bill 1.
 Before the passage of House Bill 1, most of these colleges were under the control of the University of Kentucky.

 Transylvania University, a liberal arts university located in Lexington, was founded in 1780 as the oldest university west of the Allegheny Mountains.

-Berea College, located at the extreme southern edge of the Bluegrass below the Cumberland Plateau, was the first coeducational college in the South to admit both black and white students, doing so from its very establishment in 1855.
-This policy was successfully challenged in the United States Supreme Court in the case of Berea College v.
-Kentucky in 1908.
-This decision effectively segregated Berea until the landmark Brown v.
-Board of Education in 1954.
+Berea College, located at the extreme southern edge of the Bluegrass below the Cumberland Plateau, was the first coeducational college in the South to admit both Black and white students, doing so from its very establishment in 1855.
+A state law in 1904 ended integration, and the law was upheld by the United States Supreme Court in the case of Berea College v.
+Kentucky in 1908.The state law was repealed in 1950 and Berea resumed integration.

 There are 173 school districts and 1,233 public schools in Kentucky.
 For the 2010 to 2011 school year, there were approximately 647,827 students enrolled in public school.

 Kentucky has been the site of much educational reform over the past two decades.
 In 1989 the Kentucky Supreme Court ruled the state's education system was unconstitutional.
 The response of the General Assembly was passage of the Kentucky Education Reform Act (KERA) the following year.
 Years later, Kentucky has shown progress, but most agree that further reform is needed.

 The West Virginia teachers' strike in 2018 inspired teachers in other states, including Kentucky, to take similar action.